BrodyGGG/BrodyGGG.github.io/README.md

 -  [Web Form](https://github.com/BrodyGGG/simpleReactWebForm)

 ### Overview
-- Saving data to a local text file.
-- User saves there name and favorite food.
+A basic web form created using React and Express.js that allows users to submit their name and favorite food, which is then saved to a local text file.

 ### Features
-- Express
-- Front and backend routes
+- **User Submission:** Allows users to input their name and favorite food.
+- **Data Storage:** Saves the users name and food to a local text file

 ### Technologies
-- HTML
-- Javascript
+- Frontend: React, HTML, JavaScript
-- Express
+- Backend: Express.js

 ### How to Run
 1. Clone the repository.